When is it Acceptable for a Texas Lawyer to Charge a Non-Refundable Fee?

 By Laura Popps

-The ethical rules around charging, collecting, and managing attorney fees are commonly misunderstood, leading to inadvertent violations.
+The ethical rules around charging, collecting, and handling attorney fees are commonly misunderstood, leading to inadvertent violations.
 One particular area of confusion is the notion of a “non-refundable” fee.
-Some attorneys believe that contractually designating fees as “earned upon receipt” and “non-refundable” makes them so, but this is rarely the case.
-In Texas, there are very few instances where it is appropriate to charge a “non-refundable” legal fee.
-To understand when a non-refundable fee is acceptable, it is important to look at what it actually represents and the rationale for treating it as non-refundable or earned upon receipt.
-This requires a closer examination of how fees are categorized and the terminology that contributes to the confusion in this area.
+Some attorneys believe that contractually designating fees as “non-refundable” and “earned upon receipt” makes them so, but this is rarely the case.
+In Texas, there are very few instances when it is appropriate to charge a “non-refundable” legal fee.

 Popps Law & Consulting provides guidance on a wide variety of matters involving legal ethics and attorney grievance defense.
 To schedule an initial consultation, click here.